Daikon (white radish)

 Where do we grow and keep them?

 Where can we grow them in Japan?
 It is everywhere.
 (Basically, the North area is the most supplying area).
-Because they are a tough vegetable against any situation like cold weather (from under 10 to 21 degrees) or poor soil.
-Surprisingly, a coldness makes that product more tasty and sweeter.
-The vegetable would observe good nutrition from the soil to survive through such a cold season.
+They are tough vegetables for any situation, like cold weather (10 to 21 degrees) or poor soil.

 The affection for health & menus